Damounet/AngularCucumberTesting/cucumber/features/README.md

 The way this works is via placeholders.
 Placeholders must be contained within < > in the Scenario Outline's steps.
 These placeholders act as variables.

-The simple quotes which surrounds the data in the _Example Table_ are mandatory because we use Typescript to test.
+Data are surrounded with simple quotes because of Typescript usage, they are mandatory.

 # Our best practices